International Council on Archives

-The International Council on Archives (ICA; French: Conseil international des archives) is an international non-governmental organization which exists to promote international cooperation for archives and archivists.
-It was set up in 1948, with Charles Samaran, the then director of the Archives nationales de France, as chairman, and membership is open to national and international organisations, professional groups and individuals.
-In 2015, it grouped together about 1400 institutional members in 199 countries and territories.
+The International Council on Archives (ICA; French: Conseil international des archives; Spanish: Consejo Internacional de Archivos) is an international non-governmental organization which exists to promote international cooperation for archives and archivists.
+It was set up on 9 June 1948, with Charles Samaran, the then director of the Archives nationales de France, as chairman, and membership is open to national and international organisations, professional groups and individuals.
+In 2024, it grouped together about 2,000 institutional members in 149 countries and territories.
 Its mission is to promote the conservation, development and use of the world's archives.

 ICA has close partnership links with UNESCO, and is a founding member of the Blue Shield, which works to protect the world's cultural heritage threatened by wars and natural disasters, and which is based in The Hague.

 Mission statement

-ICA's mission statement reads: "The International Council on Archives (ICA) is dedicated to the effective management of records and the preservation, care and use of the world's archival heritage through its representation of records and archive professionals across the globe.
+ICA's mission statement reads: "The International Council on Archives (ICA) is dedicated to the effective management of records and the preservation, care, and use of the world's archival heritage through its representation of records and archive professionals across the globe.
 Archives are an incredible resource.
-They are the documentary by-product of human activity and as such are an irreplaceable witness to past events, underpinning democracy, the identity of individuals and communities, and human rights.
+They are the documentary by-product of human activity and irreplaceable witness to past events, underpinning democracy, the identity of individuals and communities, and human rights.
 But they are also fragile and vulnerable.
-The ICA strives to protect and ensure access to archives through advocacy, setting standards, professional development, and enabling dialogue between archivists, policy makers, creators and users of archives.
-The ICA is a neutral, non-governmental organisation, funded by its membership, which operates through the activities of that diverse membership.
+The ICA strives to protect and ensure access to archives through advocacy, setting standards, professional development, and enabling dialogue between archivists, policymakers, creators, and users of archives.
+The ICA is a neutral, non-governmental organization, funded by its membership, which operates through the activities of that diverse membership.
 For over sixty years ICA has united archival institutions and practitioners across the globe to advocate for good archival management and the physical protection of recorded heritage, to produce reputable standards and best practices, and to encourage dialogue, exchange, and transmission of this knowledge and expertise across national borders."